sridharnandigam/personal-blog/content/posts/4_jetson_thor.md

 The Blackwell documentation describes its purpose to enhance the scheduling of GPU contexts in Windows but most Jetson Nano chips run best with Ubuntu.
 I can't find any direct reference to the AMP in the actual Jetson webpages but I can only assume it is meant to enhance the video output experience in some way or speed up asynchronous AI model workloads on the edge.

-These are important considerations and even non-technical folks might find it worthwhile to flip through the microarchitecture of these chips since it essentially determines a processor’s capabilities at the level right above the hardware itself.
+These are important considerations and even non-technical folks might find it worthwhile to flip through the microarchitecture of this GPU since it essentially determines its capabilities at the level right above the hardware itself.
 An impressive [SiFive processor](https://www.sifive.com/blog/introduction-to-sifive-vector-processors) with vector registers and vector ALUs is only fully useful when paired with the RISC-V ISA supporting the vector extension.
 Simply put, it's an important consideration when looking for a chip with competitive functionality and long-term support.